j-ronnas/temp-humidity-iot/README.md

 As more and more devices are getting "smarter" there are already many weather stations available with online functionality.
 These devices come with their own dashboards and interfaces for viewing the collected weather data.
 However, by building our own custom device we get full control of how the data is stored and presented, giving us the oppertunity to view the statistics that we are interrested in.
 We also have the oppertunity to expand the weather station with other components and sensors as we see fit.

 A secondary objective of this project is that it serves as a learning project.
 By writing our own node js server we can get a good understanding of all the different steps and aspects involved in IoT: measuring the data, transmitting it from a device, handling the request, storing data in a database and finally presenting it to the user.
+As such the focus will be on using alternatives that are simple to use and understand, giving us control of the configuration as opposed to ready made solutions with more functionality.